ClintH/interactivity/websockets/json-serial-bridge/README.md

 npm install --msvs_version=2015
 ```

 To test, start the Node.js sketch: `node app.js`.
 Since you didn't specify which serial port represents the Arduino, you'll get a list of ports displayed.
 Once you identify the right port, run it again with the port.

-On Windows this might be something like `node app.js --serial com5 bridge` or on a Mac: `node app.js --serial /dev/tty.usbmodem1411 bridge`.
-The port name is the often the same or similar to what shows up in the Arduino IDE.
+On Windows this might be something like:

+ `node app.js --serial com5 bridge`

+ or on a Mac:

+`node app.js --serial /dev/tty.usbmodem1411 bridge`

+The port name is the same or similar to what shows up in the Arduino IDE.

 Once running, the program doesn't show the data flowing back and forth.
 Add the `--debug` option if you want that.